aclaudio123/store-rest-api-test/readme.md

 # Stores REST API tests

-The tests in here are running on my Travis CI pipeline.
+This repo is for testing the store rest api on my Travis CI pipeline.